 Tips about visiting Oradea

-Oradea is in the eastern part of Romania.
+Oradea is in the western part of Romania.
 If you’re traveling via public transportation from Cluj-Napoca (like we did), you can take a bus (which takes about 2 1/2 hours) or a train (~3 hours 45 minutes).
 Due to the timetables, we took a minibus.

 The bus dropped us off just a few minutes from the main train station.
 You can take public transportation (tram or bus) into the center of the city from there.
 You can buy your ticket from a machine or a person in a booth near the stop (it varies by stop).
 Once you get into the center of the city, everything you’ll want to see and do is within walking distance.